A convergence analysis of the price of anarchy in atomic congestion games: Summary

-In our study, we \wu{have} assumed that the cost functions are \emph{separable}, i.e., each arc $a\in A$ has a cost function depending only on its own flow value $f_a$. \wu{However, it may happen also that the cost of some arc $a\in A$ depends not only on $f_a$, but also on flow values $f_b$ of other arcs $b\in A$.
-Then the cost functions are called \emph{non-separable}, see, e.g., \cite{Perakis2007}.} \wu{Convergence analysis} of the atomic, mixed and non-atomic PoAs for congestion games with \emph{non-separable} cost functions \wu{would also be an interesting future research topic}, \wu{as the worst-case upper bounds of the non-atomic PoA in such games have already been obtained by \cite{Chau2003} and \cite{Perakis2007}.}
+In our study, we have assumed that the cost functions are \emph{separable}, i.e., each arc $a\in A$ has a cost function depending only on its own flow value $f_a$.
+However, it may happen also that the cost of some arc $a\in A$ depends not only on $f_a$, but also on flow values $f_b$ of other arcs $b\in A$.
+Then the cost functions are called \emph{non-separable}, see, e.g., \citep{Perakis2007}. \WuSecondRevision{A convergence analysis of atomic,} mixed and non-atomic PoAs for congestion games with \emph{non-separable} cost functions would also be an interesting future research topic, \wu{as worst-case upper bounds of the non-atomic PoA in such games have already been obtained by \citep{Chau2003} and \citep{Perakis2007}. \WuSecondRevision{In fact, the expected flow $\E_{\Pi}[f_{ran}]$ of a mixed WE flow $f_{ran}$ introduced in Remark~\ref{remark:Mixed-WE} is essentially a non-atomic NE flow of a congestion game with the expected cost $\E_{\Pi}[\tau_a(f_{ran,a})]$ as non-separable cost when viewed as a non-atomic flow of that congestion game.
+Hence, the proof of Theorem~\ref{thm:GeneralPoly} has already provided a first positive example for a convergence analysis of the PoAs for non-separable cost functions, although the expected cost is still rather simple compared with general non-separable cost functions.}}